Instrumental Variable Estimation for Compositional Treatments: Method Results

 This setting is a wellspecified setting for ALR+LC, \ilrilr{} and ILR+LC.
-Moreover, confounding is present (see Figure~\ref{appfig:linear_p3_xy}) which additionally gives us reason to expect a much better performance of the two stage methods than the naive regression $X \to Y$ in terms of OOS MSE.
-The results in Figure~\ref{appfig:linear_p3_MSE}, largely verify this expectation.
+Moreover, confounding is present (see \cref{appfig:linear_p3_xy}) which additionally gives us reason to expect a much better performance of the two-stage methods than the naive regression $X \to Y$ in terms of OOS MSE.
+The results in \cref{appfig:linear_p3_MSE}, largely verify this expectation.
 The naive regression has a clear disadvantage due to confounding and picks up on spurious correlations as an effect coming from $X$.
-Two stage methods work well when relying on a strong instrument, helping the methods to factor out the confounding and identifying the true casual effect.
-Figure~\ref{appfig:linear_p3_Beta} shows the causal parameter estimates $\hat{\beta}$ and further corroborates our claims that two-stage methods significantly outperform naive regression.
-The effects found via naive regression overestimate the direct causal effect strength from $X$, whereas all two stage methods recover the true causal parameters $\beta$ well.
-Only DIR+LC suffers slightly from the misspecified first stage compared to the other wellspecified two stage approaches.
-It is noteworthy that DIR+LC works reasonably well despite our manual two stage procedure with a ``forbidden'' non-linear regression in the first stage.
+Two-stage methods work well when relying on a strong instrument, helping the methods to factor out the confounding and identifying the true casual effect. \Cref{appfig:linear_p3_Beta} shows the causal parameter estimates $\hat{\beta}$ and further corroborates our claims that two-stage methods significantly outperform naive regression.
+The effects found via naive regression overestimate the direct causal effect strength from $X$, whereas all two-stage methods recover the true causal parameters $\beta$ well.
+Only DIR+LC suffers slightly from the misspecified first stage compared to the other wellspecified two-stage approaches.
+It is noteworthy that DIR+LC works reasonably well despite our manual two-stage procedure with a ``forbidden'' non-linear regression in the first stage.
 Since we are in the low-dimensional setting with no sparsity regularization, the results of ILR+LC, ALR+LC and \ilrilr{} are equivalent.